|← Chapter 5·||Turning Signs (Contents)||References||blog|

 The lord whose oracle is at Delphi neither speaks nor conceals, but signifies (gives a sign).— Heraclitus (Wheelwright fr.
 18, Kahn XXXIII, DK 93)

 This could apply to any scripture, or even to language itself, if we look at it this way: to speak is to make something explicit, bringing some image or idea to consciousness.
 To conceal is to hide something from conscious attention.
 Signifying is what a sign does by inviting its interpreter to attribute some quality, form or relationship to an object of attention.
 This is what ‘the lord’ does through the Delphic oracle, according to Heraclitus.
 The sign-tokens which are available to the senses of the interpreter float upon the waves of semiosis: they represent the visible surface of an implicit intricacy, only a minute part of which can be explicit at the moment, just as only a tiny part of the visual field can be kept in focus.
 This is the nature of semiosis: what is not yet explicit is no more and no less concealed than the future is concealed by the present.
-In just this way, components of the cognitive bubble – including those remnants of past openings that we now call ‘revelations’ – conceal all that is knowable but currently unknown.
+In just this way, components of the cognitive bubble – including those remnants of past openings that we now call ‘revelations’ – may conceal much that is knowable but currently unknown.